-I know many of you are familiar with Don Aslett’s books about organizing, decluttering & cleaning–and I’m thrilled to be able to introduce his advice to Tipnut readers who have yet to discover his common sense (and often humorous) approach to taking back control of your living space.
+I know many of you are familiar with Don Aslett’s books about sorting, decluttering & cleaning–and I’m thrilled to be able to introduce his advice to Tipnut readers who have yet to discover his common sense (and often humorous) approach to taking back control of your living space.

 Here’s a special treat with an excerpt from his book: For Packrats Only How to clean up, clear out and dejunk your life forever!

 This article “Beware of Junk Bunkers” touches on one of my biggest bugaboos–Making room for clutter.
 I like finding creative ways to pack and organize my stuff.
 Sometimes though you have to ask yourself if you’re organizing needed items, or are you making room for clutter.